SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/daily-earnings/read-input-data-and-calculations.md

 ![](assets/chapter-2-2-images/05.Daily-earnings-02.png)

 We could write an expression that calculates the annual income without brackets as well.
 As multiplication is an operation that has a higher priority over addition, it will be performed first.
-Despite that, **writing brackets is recommended** when using more operators, as this way, the code is **easily readable** and chances of making a mistake are smaller.
+Despite that, **writing brackets is recommended** when using more operators, as this way the code is **easily readable** and chances of making a mistake are smaller.